MrKeeey/Spring/ReadMe.txt

 - starting learning Advice @AfterReturning
 - added method with @AfterReturning
 - use method with @AfterReturning for change data
-- added method with @AfterThrowing + check how it's work -
+- added method with @AfterThrowing + check how it works
+- added method with @After + check how it works
+-